Lapataganj

-Lapataganj – Sharad Joshi Ki Kahaniyon Ka Pata is an Indian television sitcom, aired on SAB TV from October 2009 to 15 August 2014.
+Lapataganj – Sharad Joshi Ki Kahaniyon Ka Pata is an Indian television sitcom, aired on Sony SAB from October 2009 to 15 August 2014.
 The series is based on Sharad Joshi’s novel of the same name.

 The show was produced by Ashwini Dheer and directed by Dharam Verma.
-Joshi's daughter Neha Sharad was the creative head of the show for first six months.
+Joshi's daughter Neha Sharad was the creative head of the show for the first six months.